Big Sur: Geology

 The Santa Lucia Mountain Range, which dominates the Big Sur region, is 140 mile long, extending from Carmel in the north to the Cuyama River in San Luis Obispo County.
 The range is never more than 11 mile from the coast.

 The Santa Lucia Mountains are characterized by extremely steep slopes, all associated with watersheds flowing directly or indirectly into the Pacific Ocean.
 The range forms the steepest coastal slope in the contiguous United States.
 The mountains are of recent tectonic origin, and its rugged, steep, and dissected deep stream canyons.
-The general trend of the range is northwest-southeast, paralleling the numerous faults that transect the area.
+The general trend of the range is northwest–southeast, paralleling the numerous faults that transect the area.

 The topography is complex, however, reflecting active uplift and deformation, a variety of lithological types, rapidly incising stream networks, and highly unstable slopes.
 Stream channels and hill slopes are very steep, with average hill slope gradients exceeding 60% in some interior watersheds.
 The coastal side of the range rises directly from the shoreline, with oceanfront ridges rising directly 4000 to 5000 feet to the crest of the coastal range.
 Big Sur's Cone Peak, at an elevation of 5,155 ft, is only 3 mi from the ocean and is the tallest coastal mountain in the contiguous United States.
+Cone Peak is sometimes referred to as the "Yosemite of the Coast" because its steep rise from the ocean resembles the dramatic granite walls of Yosemite Valley.

 The basement rocks of the Santa Lucia Range contain Mesozoic Franciscan and Salinian Block rocks.
 The Franciscan complex is composed of greywacke sandstone and greenstone, with serpentinite bodies and other Ultramafic rocks present.
 Small areas of marble and limestone lenses form resistant outcrops that are prominent landscape features, often white to light gray.
 The Salinian block is made up of highly fractured, and deeply weathered meta-sediments, especially biotite schist and gneiss, intruded by plutonic (granitic) rocks such as quartz diorite and granodiorite.
 Both formations have been disrupted and tectonically slivered by motion on the San Andreas and associated fault systems.
-The Palo Colorado and Church Creek faults are prominent features influencing the linear northwest-southeast alignment of primary drainages.
+The Palo Colorado and Church Creek faults are prominent features influencing the linear northwest–southeast alignment of primary drainages.